 Skip to content

-For many, SMA is part of who they are, what they know, and they wouldn’t want not to have SMA.
+For many, SMA is part of who they are and what they know.
+They would not want to not have SMA.

-Some have down times when they may recognise the description of ‘chronic sorrow’ – a recurring sadness created by loss, which can be similar to grief and depression.
+Some have down times when they may recognise the description of ‘chronic sorrow’ – a recurring sadness created by ongoing loss.
+This can be similar to grief and depression.

-If you are struggling with your emotional wellbeing, for whatever reason, it’s good to try to talk about it and get some support.
-That said, it’s not easy to find the right place for this and it’s well known that there’s a serious lack of good accessible emotional and psychological support services.
+If you are struggling with your emotional well-being, for whatever reason, it is good to try to talk about it and get some support.
+That said, there is a serious lack of good accessible emotional and psychological support services.

-Given these limitations, we’ve gathered together what we’re aware of that may be worth exploring:
+Given these limitations, we have gathered together what we are aware of that may be worth exploring:

-Mindfulness, relaxation, exercise, using apps and online courses, listening to podcasts are all possible ways to look after your mental well-being.
+Mindfulness, relaxation, exercise, using apps and online courses, listening to podcasts.
+These are all possible ways to look after your mental well-being.

 Image shows an adult man wearing a black hoodie that says 'Good Vibes' on it.
 He is wearing sunglasses and smiling."We’re all human, we all have bad days – sometimes all you need is a little shove in the right direction."

-Life’s Too Short – in this Community Voice, Ross, a young adult who has SMA, gives his five top tips to help improve a low mood.
+Life’s Too Short > – Ross, a young adult who has SMA, gives his five top tips to help improve a low mood.

-You can also listen to Becca and Ross (who have SMA), talking to Ellie (an Integrative Art Psychotherapist), about: Mental Health and living with a long term condition (in two parts) from our Living with SMA podcast:
+You can also listen to Becca and Ross, talking to Ellie, an Integrative Art Psychotherapist, in this two-part podcast: Mental Health and living with a long term condition

 Part one: